Design for Manufacturing

 What is Design for Manufacturing?

 The term “Design for Manufacturability” (DFM) is widely used and relates to a series of decisions during the development process to aid in the ease of assembly for a given product.
 These DFM decisions or guidelines include the reduction in the number of components and fasteners used in an assembly, clever ways to use a single part to satisfy multiple functions, and optimizing materials selection and fabrication methods.
-At DCI, our offering and business model is to support customers through the development process and into volume production at our sister company and contract manufacturing organization, Columbia Tech (CT).
-Due to the nature of our offering, DFM practices are ingrained in the standard operations at DCI and are not just a catch phrase as DCI designs are constantly scrutinized when transitioned into new product introduction (NPI) at CT to be produced in volume.
+At Columbia Tech, our offering and business model is to support customers through the development process and into volume production and contract manufacturing organization, Columbia Tech (CT).
+Due to the nature of our offering, DFM practices are ingrained in the standard operations at Columbia Tech and are not just a catch phrase as Columbia Tech designs are constantly scrutinized when transitioned into new product introduction (NPI) at CT to be produced in volume.